knuckleswtf/scribe/docs/contributing.md

 ..
 Tip:: If you need a project to test the generated doc output on, you can use `this <http://github.com/shalvah/thecensorshipapi>`_.
 Replace the path in the :code:`repositories` section of the :code:`composer.json` to point to your local clone of Scribe.
 ```

 - Add a short description to your PR (except it's so simple it fits in the title), so the reviewer knows what to look out for before looking through your changes.
-If you're fixing a bug, include a describe its behaviour and what your fix was.
+If you're fixing a bug, include a description of its behaviour and how your fix resolves it.
 If you're adding a feature, explain what it is and why.